Paris Peace Conference, 1919-1920

 Mehmed V, Sultan of the Ottoman Empire until his death in July 1918, c.
 1914-1915.

-The final peace treaty, The Treaty of Sevres, was also signed in the spring of 1920 between the Allies and the former Ottoman Empire.
+The final treaty of the Paris Peace Conference, The Treaty of Sevres, was signed in August of 1920 between the Allies and the former Ottoman Empire.
 Although accepted by Sultan Mehmed VI, it was rejected by Mustafa Kemal, a Turk nationalist then leading a war for independence.
 Negotiations between Kemal’s representatives and the Allies finally resulted in the 1923 Treaty of Lausanne, which recognized the new nation of Turkey.
 This proved the longest-lasting of all the Paris treaties, a testament to equal negotiations between participants and the acceptance of compromise.

 A view of Smyrna (now in modern day Turkey) taken from the USS Arizona in 1919.